-For this data-value name Enter the following value BEAHOME The full pathname for the ORACLE_CEP_HOME directory of your choice.
-USER_INSTALL_DIR The full pathname for the directory where you want to install your Oracle CEP software.
+For this data-value name Enter the following value BEAHOME 1 The full pathname for the Oracle Middleware Home directory of your choice.
+For more information, see Section 2.1.3, "Oracle Fusion Middleware Directory Structure and Concepts".
+USER_INSTALL_DIR The full pathname for the Oracle Product Home directory for Oracle CEP of your choice.
+For more information, see Section 2.1.3, "Oracle Fusion Middleware Directory Structure and Concepts".
 INSTALL_SHORTCUT_IN_ALL_USERS_FOLDER Windows only.
-Specify: • true, or yes, to create the shortcuts in the All Users folder. false, or no, to create the shortcuts in the local users folder.
+Specify: true, or yes, to create the shortcuts in the All Users folder. false, or no, to create the shortcuts in the local users folder.
 The user performing the installation must have Administrator privileges to install the Start menu shortcuts in the All Users folder.
 The default value for this parameter, if you do not specify it, is true.
 COMPONENT_PATHS Specify the components and subcomponents of Oracle CEP you want to install on your system.
-Use the following values: Oracle Complex Event Processing Oracle Complex Event Processing/Event Server Oracle Complex Event Processing/Event Server Samples For additional information about entering these values, see Section 2.5.2, "Guidelines for Component Selection."
+Use the following values: Oracle Complex Event Processing Oracle Complex Event Processing/Event Server Oracle Complex Event Processing/Event Server Samples For additional information about entering these values see Section 2.4.2, "Guidelines for Component Selection.
 If you do not include the COMPONENT_PATHS data-value name in the silent.xml file, the complete Oracle CEP product is installed.
 LOCAL_JVMS Option to select supported JVM, which is already installed.
 Note: The presence of either(BEA_BUNDLED_JVMS or LOCAL_JVMS) or both of these tokens negates any default selection and only sets the values assigned for these tokens as user selection.
 The value of the token can be a pipe () separated JavaHomes.
 BEA_BUNDLED_JVMS Specify the BEA-supplied JDKs to be installed.
-Enter the full path of the JDKs to be installed, separated by the pipe symbol ().
-Do not leave a space before or after the bar.
-Use this option to install Oracle CEP for use with the Oracle JRockit JDK included in the Oracle CEP installer.
+Enter th full path of the JDKs to be installed, separated by the pipe symbol ().
+Do not leave a space before or after th bar.
+Use this option to install Oracle CEP for use with the Oracle JRockit JDK included in the Oracle CEP installe

-Table 2-1 Values for the silent.xml File
+Table 2-3 Values for the silent.xml File